Understanding German Dialects: Differences and Similarities Across Regions

 Standard German, also known as High German (Hochdeutsch), is the official written and spoken form of the language.
 Other dialects of German differ from High German in pronunciation, vocabulary, and grammar.

-It serves as a common communication tool across German-speaking regions.
 Standard German is taught in schools and used in official settings, such as business and media.

 Swiss German